Follow-Up Tests

 (these combinations of groups are identified in Graz.ISA.2$comb below)

 The multipatt() function automatically combines the levels of our grouping variable into groups of levels.
-If desired, we can use the restcomb argument to restrict our attention to particular combinations of groups.
+We can use the restcomb argument to restrict our attention to particular combinations of groups.
 For example, we might decide that the group ‘Always+Never’ is ecologically questionable and therefore exclude it from consideration (I have not done so here, however).

 ISA with multiple groups is the default in multipatt():